ilabcode/pyhgf/docs/source/notebooks/1-Binary_HGF.md

 )
 ```

-This function creates an instance of a HGF model automatically parametrized for a 2-levels binary structure, so we do not have to worry about creating the node structure ourselves.
+This function creates an instance of a HGF model automatically parametrized for a two-level binary structure, so we do not have to worry about creating the node structure ourselves.
 This class also embed function to add new observations and plot results that we are going to use below.
 We can have a look at the node structure itself using the {ref}`pyhgf.plots.plot_network` function.
 This function will automatically dray the provided node structure using [Graphviz](https://github.com/xflr6/graphviz).

 ```{code-cell} ipython3
 two_levels_hgf.plot_network()